PURE PITCH is a classic case of "a little knowledge can be dangerous."

 If any of Ryan's students think they have achieved true Perfect Pitch, they may be mistaken.

 Frankly, the Pure Pitch method is not actually worth my time to review.
-The reason that I bother to comment at all is to draw your attention to the way it is marketed to the unsuspecting musician.
+The reason that I bother to comment at all is to draw your attention to the way it is marketed to the unsuspecting.
 Musicians need to become more aware.

 You should know that Ryan has ripped off his text from the web site of the #1 ear training bestseller for 30 years, David Lucas Burge's Perfect Pitch Ear Training SuperCourse.

-Comparing Ryan's site to PerfectPitch.com, I find it unconscionable that Ryan could blatantly pilfer material and take credit on his own site.
+Comparing Ryan's site to PerfectPitch.com, I find it unconscionable that he could blatantly pilfer material and take credit for it.

 Compare Ryan's list of supposed benefits: